When to Use a Respirator for Angle Grinder Dust: Choosing the Right Setup Safely

 Health Impacts of Dust

-• Metal dust can cause chronic lung diseases.
+• Metal dust can irritate your lungs and may cause chronic breathing problems after repeated exposure.

 Choosing the Right Respirator for Metal Grinding